cabrinha/cabrinha.github.io/_posts/2019-05-16-Puppeteering.md

 Between the Terraform code and some simple bash scripts run at boot time via [user-data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html), this entire stack could be created and destroyed easily or stamped out in multiple AWS regions or accounts, using all the same code.

-I won't cover the actual Puppet code that I used to configure the Puppet 6 stack, but I will give a much appreciated shoutout to some of my most frequently used Puppet modules.
+I won't cover the actual Puppet code that I used to configure the Puppet 6 stack, but I will give a much appreciated shout out to some of my most frequently used Puppet modules.

 ## Puppet Modules